InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Introduction

-However, constructing an efficient depression assessment system still presents several issues.
-At the functional level, the current depression assessment paradigm \cite{heaukulani2024deploying,kim2024mindfuldiary} typically models patients only or in a patient-doctor way.
-For instance, \cite{kim2024mindfuldiary} develops a patient journaling app to facilitate log-keeping and clinical care, which helps doctors better understand the patient.
-However, patients may inaccurately express or conceal their feelings.
-Thus, it is crucial to involve the family in the patient's diagnosis and treatment process and establish effective interaction among multiple roles in a doctor-patient-family way.
-Furthermore, most ADD methods \cite{saggu2022depressnet,wu2022climate,zhang2021depa,nepal2024moodcapture} lack in-depth analysis to support classification or regression results predicted by various machine learning or deep learning models.
-For example, \cite{nepal2024moodcapture} employs machine learning, specifically using the random forest algorithm, to automatically capture images from the smartphone’s front camera for depression classification or regression tasks, yet the interpretability of the results remains a significant challenge.
-At the methodology level, we observe an emerging trend that large language models (LLMs) offer promising opportunities for assessing depression by enabling the construction of chatbots or generating interpretive content \cite{xu2024mental,yang2024mentallama,chen2023llm}.
-However, given the existing limitations of LLMs, such as data scarcity in specific scenarios and hallucinations due to the lack of expertise, these models are insufficient for psychological counseling contexts and generating assistive diagnostic reports.
-For example, \cite{xu2024mental} utilizes different LLMs for depression detection in social media posts but finds that the generated explanations sometimes contain misunderstandings and incorrect reasoning.
+Although deep learning-based automatic depression detection (ADD) technology \cite{uddin2022deep,niu2021hcag,sadeghi2023exploring,sood2023enhancing, zhou2022hierarchical} has garnered increasing attention from researchers, constructing an efficient depression assessment system still presents several issues: 1) \emph{\ul{Overlooking multi-role engagements in assessment process.}} Current depression assessment paradigm, which typically models patients only or in a patient-doctor way \cite{heaukulani2024deploying,kim2024mindfuldiary}, faces challenges due to patients' tendency to inaccurately express or conceal their feelings.
+Thus, it is crucial to involve the family in the patient's diagnosis and treatment process to provide more objective and comprehensive information, and establish effective interaction among multiple roles in a doctor-patient-family way.
+2) \emph{\ul{Lack of in-depth analysis to the results.}} Most ADD methods \cite{saggu2022depressnet,wu2022climate,zhang2021depa,nepal2024moodcapture} are limited in classification or regression task with various machine learning or deep learning models, yet the interpretability of the results remains a significant challenge.
+3) \emph{\ul{Fails to align with professional depression assessment scenarios.}} Large language models (LLMs) present potential opportunities for assessing depression \cite{xu2024mental,yang2024mentallama,chen2023llm}.
+However, given the existing limitations of LLMs, such as data scarcity in specific scenarios and hallucinations due to the lack of expertise, these models are insufficient for psychological counseling and assistive diagnostic report generation.
+For example, LLMs typically generate unstructured content for social media posts to assess depression, but finds that the generated explanations sometimes contain misunderstandings and incorrect reasoning \cite{xu2024mental,yang2024mentallama}.